 The labelling and recording system implemented at the plant must enable products to be clearly identified as QS products and goods to be traced based on a production or outgoing goods sample at any given time in accordance with Reg.
-(EC) No. 178/2002.
-This also applies to packaging and spices.
+(EC) No. 178/2002 and taking into account the requirements from 7.3.1.
+This also applies to all ingredients, spices, additives and auxiliary materials as well as primary packaging materials and labels.

-The labelling and recording system must be tested at least once per year (approx. every 12 months).
-Each relevant commodity flow must be taken into account.
-The test must be documented and the findings presented in a comprehensible manner.
+The labelling and registration system is tested at least once a year (approx. every 12 months) downwards (from the end product to the raw material) and upwards (from the raw material to the end product) All relevant flows of goods are taken into account.
+The test includes a plausibility check of the quantities (quantity balancing).
+The test must be documented and the results must be presented in a plausible manner.